 On holiday we enjoy meeting people and this holiday was no exception; we met Animators from Hungary, Italy Russia and Germany, as well as meeting fellow holidaymakers from Scotland, Ireland and Poland.
 We love listening to the different accents and thoroughly enjoy the culture differences.
-Lily-Belle is already planning her round the world trip for when she turns 18…she may have to take me (Daddy) with her.
+Lily-Belle is already planning her ‘Around the world’ trip for when she turns 18…she may have to take me (Daddy) with her.

 WOULD WE GO BACK

 Definitely.
 Camping, whether in an actual tent or a mobile home, may not be for everyone, but we have come to realise that it’s a great way to holiday on a budget, especially with young children.
 Spiaggia e Mare Holiday Park has something for everyone and is located in a great place.

 LILY-BELLE (age 8) SAYS

 I really love Spiaggia, there’s lots to do and I really enjoyed making friends with Riley, Killian, Chloe and Laura, we had loads of fun in the pool and on stage when we were in the show.
 It was my Daddy’s birthday when we were away and the animators threw him in the water which was really funny.
 I liked seeing the little Gecko’s when we were walking up to the restaurant each night.
 I can’t wait to go back.

 MATILDA (age 3) SAYS

 Daddy I like the pool and playpark.
 Daddy, you annoying me!

 Input from Daddy, M was too busy with the new puppy to do her bit for the blog, hence I was annoying her just by talking to her, but I will say as well as the play park she also loved the free lollies handed out by the animators.

 tip: buy mosquito repellent from Avon, we have heard (since returning home) this works really well with Tiger Mossies.

 tip tip: we took a scooter and balance bike for the girls, great to get about the park.